 Three further Cahn/Van Heusen songs were committed to tape on December 21, 1960.
 “The Last Dance,” “The Second Time Around” and “Tina” were all recorded with surreptitious Nelson Riddle charts credited to conductor Felix Slatkin.
 The latter two tracks formed Sinatra’s first Reprise single.
 All three recordings have been released on CD in the past but are currently orphaned in the catalogue, and they might have nicely filled out the disc for a full picture of Sinatra’s first work at Reprise.

 Word from The Sinatra Family Forum is that Sinatra-Basie: The Complete Reprise Studio Recordings is coming in September.
 Well, if that’s the case, the fall can’t come too soon!
-Ring-a-Ding Ding! is hands-down the best album reissue yet from the Frank Sinatra Enterprises/Concord Music Group partnership, and an altogether remarkable release that belongs on the shelf of every serious music fan.
+Ring-a-Ding Ding! is hands-down the best album reissue yet from the Frank Sinatra Enterprises/Concord Music Group partnership, and a release that belongs on the shelf of every serious music fan.
 Ring-a-Ding Ding! may have just turned 50, but its fine romance is as fresh as ever.